Asymptotic dimension, decomposition complexity, and Haver's property C: Straight Finite decomposition complexity

 Next, we apply \cite[Lemma 3.1.1]{GTY} (which is actually formulated for metric families) to the maps $F_i\colon \mathcal X_i\to \mathcal Y_i$, $i=1,2$, and we obtain that there exists $S_2>0$ and an $S_2$-decomposition of every $Z\in \mathcal Y_1\cup\mathcal Y_2$ such that the preimages of the elements of this decomposition form an $R_2$-decomposition of $f^{-1}(Z)\in \mathcal X_1\cup\mathcal X_2$.
 We proceed similarly until the elements of the $S_2$-decomposition of every $Z\in \mathcal Y_{n-1}\cup\mathcal Y_{n-1}$ form a bounded metric family.
 Then their preimages also form a bounded metric family, by \cite[Lemma 3.1.2]{GTY}.

 \end{proof}

 \begin{prop} Asymptotic property C implies straight FDC. \end{prop} \begin{proof} Given a sequence $R_1< R_2< R_3<\dots$, apply property C condition to get $\scr U_1,\dots,\scr U_m$, $R_i$-disjoint uniformly bounded families that cover $X$.
-Then we define the partition of $X$ into $\scr U_1$ and the complement (a single tile partition).
+Then we define the partition of $X$ into $\scr U_1$ and the one element family that consists of the complement to $\cup\scr U_1$.
 Then consider the intersection of $\scr U_2$ with the complement, and so on. \end{proof}

 \begin{prop} Every discrete metric sFDC space can be isometrically embedded into a geodesic metric sFDC space. \end{prop} \begin{proof} We follow the construction from \cite{Dr1}.
 Let $X$ be a discrete metric sFDC space.
 For any $x,y\in X$, attach isometrically the metric segment $[0,d(x,y)]$ to $X$ along its endpoints.
 Endow the obtained space, $X'$, by the length metric.
 We assume that $X$ naturally lies in $X'$.